 Many of the "tunes" that came out of the Classical period, on the other hand, were ones that you could "hum".

 Leonard Bernstein once referred to the Classical Period (1750–1825) as "exact music," meaning that all composers had rules and regulations set down to follow and everything had to be exact in their compositions.
 These rules centered around how the music was written and notated on paper.

 Musical scores were written to fully capture what the composer intended the composition to sound like in performance.
-For example, if the composer wanted a particular section or a certain instrument to play a passage loudly, they would indicate this with a "f'" (for forte, or loud) under the measure in the music.
-The same would true for a passage that was intended to be soft would have a "p" (for piano, or soft) notated under the notes in the measure.
+For example, if the composer wanted a particular section or a certain instrument to play a passage loudly, they would indicate this with an "f'" (for forte, or loud) under the measure in the music.
+The same would be true for a passage that was intended to be soft would have a "p" (for piano, or soft) notated under the notes in the measure.

 These symbols, called "dynamics," were used for a full range of volume changes in music.
 Other devices were introduced to the written notation, such as articulations and tempo changes.